Artist builds "Berlin wall" dividing rich and poor

 BERLIN A few paces from where the Berlin wall once divided the city's communist East from the West a Macedonian artist has built a new barrier, this time to separate the rich from the poor.

-Nada Prlja's black stone wall, called the "Peace Wall", is 12 metres (yards) long and 5 metres high and bisects Berlin's central Friedrichstrasse, just south of Checkpoint Charlie, a famous former Cold War border post and today a major tourist attraction.
+Nada Prlja's black stone wall, called the "Peace Wall", is 12 meters (yards) long and 5 meters high and bisects Berlin's central Friedrichstrasse, just south of Checkpoint Charlie, a famous former Cold War border post and today a major tourist attraction.

 "The new wall underlines the gap between the upper Friedrichstrasse - characterized by fancy shops and expensive flats - and the poor southern part of the road which heads to the multi-ethnic Kreuzberg district," said Denhardt von Harling, spokesman for Berlin's Art Biennale show.